python-jsonschema/jsonschema/docs/validate.rst

         Validate the given schema against the validator's :attr:`META_SCHEMA`.

-        :raises: :exc:`SchemaError` if the schema is invalid
+        :raises: :exc:`jsonschema.exceptions.SchemaError` if the schema
+            is invalid

     .. method:: is_type(instance, type)